cocos/cocos-docs/en/editor/publish/build-guide.md

 ### Compressing config.json

-Before generating the `config.json` file, the `UUID` information in the file will be compressed according to whether it is in release mode or not, understanding this rule will be helpful to find the location of the file after the resource is built.
+Before generating the `config.json` file, the `UUID` information in the file will be compressed according to whether it is in release mode or not, understanding this rule will be helpful to find the location of the file after the asset is built.

 The `UUIDs` used in the `Bundle` will be sorted during the build, and those that appear **twice or more** will be stored in the `uuids` array, and the location of the previously used `UUID` will be replaced with the index.

 All `types` that appear **twice and more** are also stored in the `types` array, and the previously used position is replaced with the index.

-#### Build resources
+#### Build assets

-This step generates project resource files other than scripts, since scripts are compiled and processed separately as special files.
-The resources are re-serialized after deserialization is performed during the packaging process to reduce the package size after packaging.
-Multiple serialized JSONs are combined into a single file based on the JSON grouping information collated from the previous data, e.g. the serialized files of the `texture` resource are all packaged into a single JSON file.
+This step generates project asset files other than scripts, since scripts are compiled and processed separately as special files.
+The assets are re-serialized after deserialization is performed during the packaging process to reduce the package size after packaging.
+Multiple serialized JSONs are combined into a single file based on the JSON grouping information collated from the previous data, e.g. the serialized files of the `texture` asset are all packaged into a single JSON file.

 ## Building of each platform